algorinfo/datascience/README.md

 The entrypoint of the project is the jupyter lab environment but some batch task could run, dask and papermill are provided as dependencies for that purpose.
 Also, dask could be used inside the jupyter lab environment if some dataset is to big.

-Be warned that is not secure to expose this service to the world, so be carefull.
+:construction: Be warned that is not secure to expose this service to the world, so be carefull.
 By default if you use `make run`, docker only will be listening in your localhost interface.

 ### What is the password for Jupyter lab and how could I change that?